Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Basic knowledge of computer networking principles

-- Familiarity with Windows or Linux operating systems
+- Experience with Windows or Linux operating systems

 - No previous experience with GNS3 is necessary

-- Technical support staff requiring a foundational understanding of network operations
+- Technical support staff requiring foundational network knowledge

-- Networking or virtualization professionals preparing for entry-level certifications (e.g., CompTIA Network+, CCNA)
+- Networking and virtualization professionals preparing for entry-level certifications (e.g., CompTIA Network+, CCNA)

 14 Hours